What is the best way of managing your research project? Nicola once asked me a great question about managing research projects.

 Surf the Specific/General Dilemma…

-At this stage of my career, I like to have a nosey through lots of different areas, but there are a few key ones that I look out for, either because they’re areas I have researched in the past that I want to keep an eye on, or because they’re topics I’m interested in and/or thinking of writing about.
-Your situation may be similar or different but, if you’re doing research, you may need to strike a balancing act.
-At the moment, for instance, I am working on a book called Recipes for Normal Birth, so I’ve got a special eye out for any research relating to that.
-But I’m also planning to update a couple of my books soon, so I’ve got a more general eye on those areas as well.
+At this stage of my career, I like to read things on lots of different topics, but there are a few key ones that I look out for.
+Most are areas I have researched in the past that I want to keep an eye on.
+Some are topics I’m interested in and thinking of writing about in the future.
+Your situation may be similar or different but, if you’re currently doing research, you may need to strike a balancing act.

 I want to reiterate one thing that I said above, though.
-I don’t over-worry about whether I’m spotting everything as it comes out/goes past, because when I come to write the section in my normal birth book on, say, how we can reduce the caesarean section rate, well I can go and do specific literature searches on that question and related keywords.
+I don’t over-worry about whether I’m spotting everything as it comes out/goes past.
+Because, when I need to, I can do specific literature searches on my question and keywords.
 Serendipity – or the finding of something that you weren’t looking for – is a great tool in research, but most of what we need is found through a specific search.